-2. secured a CDN$114.5 million fixed price for construction from our EPC partner, PCL Industrial Management Inc.
+2. Secured a CDN$114.5 million fixed price for construction from our EPC partner, PCL Industrial Management Inc.

-3. signed marketing offtake agreement for 100% of our annual production with Elbow River Marketing Inc, a subsidiary of Parkland Fuels.
+3. Signed marketing offtake agreement for 100% of our annual production with Elbow River Marketing Inc, a subsidiary of Parkland Fuels.

-4. engaged senior UMO industry experts with operational expertise in re-refining and logistics.
+4. Engaged senior UMO industry experts with operational expertise in re-refining and logistics.

-5. received a CDN$72 million senior debt facility term sheet for >50% of our project funding requirement received from Export Development Canada.
+5. Received a CDN$72 million senior debt facility term sheet for >50% of our project funding requirement received from Export Development Canada.

-Based on the project product outputs contained in the engineering reports and today’s commodity pricing, in the first full year of steady state production following commissioning of the Bowden re-refinery, Gen III projects recurring annual revenue of approximately $170MM.
-This revenue is projected to produce recurring annual EBITDA of approximately $85MM from an initial investment of $114.5 MM. (see Forward Looking Statements and Non-GAAP measure disclaimers).
+Based on the project product outputs contained in the engineering reports and today’s commodity pricing, in the first full year of steady state production following commissioning of the Bowden re-refinery, Gen III projects recurring annual revenue of approximately CDN $170MM.
+This revenue is projected to produce recurring annual EBITDA of approximately CDN $85MM from an initial investment of CDN $114.5 MM. (see Forward Looking Statements and Non-GAAP measure disclaimers).

 Re-refining UMO transforms it back into high quality base lubricating oil.
-For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced contributing to a total 3:2:1 crack spread (approximate gross profit margin) of only $22.64/barrel, according to the Energy Stock Channel (using a US/CDN FX rate of 1.35x).
+For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced contributing to a total 3:2:1 crack spread (approximate gross profit margin) of only CDN $22.64/barrel, according to the Energy Stock Channel (using a US/CDN FX rate of 1.35x).
 The ReGen™ process produces 119 liters (31.5 gallons) of lubricant per barrel of UMO with a corresponding net income to Gen III of $86/barrel.
 The difference in re-refining versus refining economics is profound.

 Not only is re-refining the highest value use for UMO, but it is also the most environmentally responsible because it prevents UMO’s from being disposed of improperly, or burned as a fuel.
-Our environmental experts calculate the Bowden facility’s ReGen™ process will reduce CO2 emissions by 360,000 tonnes per annum, which is equivalent to taking 76,000 cars off the road each year, when compared to the production of base oils from virgin crude.
+Our environmental advisors calculate that the Bowden facility’s ReGen™ process will reduce CO2 emissions by 360,000 tonnes per annum, which is equivalent to taking 76,000 cars off the road each year, when compared to the production of base oils from virgin crude.